lemiorhan/lemiorhan/README.md

 * **AHBAP**: Local voluntary network [Donate](https://ahbap.org/bagisci-ol)
 * **AKUT**: Voluntary, non-governmental organisation [Donate](https://www.akut.org.tr/en/donation)

-## Who I am
+## Who is Lemi?

 [Lemi Orhan Ergin](http://www.lemiorhanergin.com) is a software crafter based in Turkey with a passion for raising the bar of his profession and sharing his experiences with communities.
 He is the co-founder of [Craftgate](https://craftgate.io) and founder of [Turkish Software Craftsmanship Community](https://kommunity.com/software-craftsmanship-turkey).
 He previously worked at Sony, eBay/GittiGidiyor, ACM, and iyzico in various technical leadership and coaching roles.
 He has been actively programming since 2001.
-He is an active practitioner and mentor in Scrum, extreme programming, engineering practices, and hands-on programming.

 Giving back to the community is the way he lives.
-As of 2020, he has already spoken at 30+ conferences (like Devoxx Ukraine, Devoxx Poland, Agile ME, GrowIT Serbia, Bosnia Agile Day, and many others) including 3 keynote talks and 200+ seminars, organized 200+ meetups, created a podcast series, and distributed his talks to feed his passion.
-His slides are viewed more than 2 million times.
+As of 2023, he has already spoken at 30+ conferences (like Devoxx Ukraine, Devoxx Poland, Devoxx Belgium, Agile ME, GrowIT Serbia, Bosnia Agile Day, and many others) including 3 keynote talks and 200+ seminars, organized 200+ meetups, created a podcast series, and distributed his talks to feed his passion.
 He had interesting days with the famous [Apple root bug](https://www.wired.com/story/macos-high-sierra-hack-root/) in 2017 and collected unforgettable memories.

 ## Personal Publications
 * Social Media: [Twitter](https://twitter.com/lemiorhan), [Instagram](https://www.instagram.com/lemiorhan), [Linkedin](https://www.linkedin.com/in/lemiorhan)